-ALA interrupts with a letter.
+ALA interrupts with a letter, distracting YOUNG SALA.

 (Reading.)
 Sarenka, please send me a certificate right away, saying that you worked in Geppersdorf, and specify the dates.
 Have it signed by the senior officer.
+I'm trying to get you transferred to where I am.